sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/monitoring_local_dev.md

 ### With all services

-The monitoring stack in included in the `./dev/start.sh` and `./enterprise/dev/start.sh` scripts.
+The monitoring stack is included in the `./dev/start.sh` and `./enterprise/dev/start.sh` scripts.
 Learn more about these in the [general development getting started guide](../getting-started/index.md).

 ### Without all services